rbuchberger/jekyll_picture_tag/readme.md

 Default: original

 #### fallback_width, fallback_format
-Properties of the fallback image; format and width.
+Properties of the fallback image, format and width.

 Default: 800px and original.